Prince William Sound Management Area

 Prince William Sound Online Permits & Reporting

-Prince William Sound subsistence shrimp permits are not currently available online.
-Prince William Sound subsistence permits are available at ADF&G offices in Anchorage, Fairbanks, and Cordova or select businesses that sell sport fishing licenses in Seward, Valdez, and Whittier.
-Contact the Southcentral Region Sport Fish Information Center (907-267-2218) to learn which specific vendor locations have subsistence permits.
-Prince William Sound subsistence shrimp pot fishers cannot fish in the Valdez non-subsistence area (PDF 422 kB).
-All permit holders are required to submit their harvest report at the end of the season.
+Prince William Sound sport and subsistence shrimp permits are only available online.
+Prince William Sound subsistence shrimp pot fishers cannot fish in the Valdez non-subsistence area (PDF 174 kB).
+All permit holders are required to submit their harvest report at the end of the season in gallons of shrimp harvested.
+Please review your permit requirements and contact the Southcentral Region Sport Fish Information Center (907-267-2218) if you have questions.

 Attention: PWS Shrimp Permit